harbourlab/SparK/README.md

 <img src="https://github.com/harbourlab/SparK/blob/master/summary_genes.png" width="900">

-A: Standard plot settings, all transcript IDs in the gff file will be merged for each gene, and the first start_codon is annotated
+A: Standard plot settings, all transcript IDs in the gtf file will be merged for each gene, and the first start_codon is annotated

 B: All known transcripts can be plotted, using the setting "-dt all"